RachelfromIreland/CPI-Project/README.md

 - For future projects, I would like to improve my commit messages.
 I was very focused throughout the project and would often write a file and change it until it worked and then commit it.
 This resulted fewer commit messages, which I think can be improved on next time.

 ## Credit
-- CI Django Blog and My Resume - LINK HERE
+- Code Institute's [Django Blog](https://github.com/Code-Institute-Solutions/blog/tree/main) and [My Resume](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master) walkthrough projects were invaluable in learning the skills needed for this project.
+And the home page in particular was inspired by the layout of the Resume project.
 - The background image for the project was taken from [castlefinn.ie](https://castlefinn.ie/points-of-interest/cpi-centre/).

 ## Acknowledgments
 - This project was completed with the guidance of my mentor, Rory Patrick Sheridan.
 His feedback was invaluable and his guidance made completing this project a very educational experience.
-- User testing was completed by my fiancé, Caolán Curran and mother, Sylvia McGlinchey - administrator at the real CPI Ltd.  His feedback enabled me to improve the site and create a more pleasant user experience.
+- User testing was completed by my fiancé, Caolán Curran.
+His feedback enabled me to improve the site and create a more pleasant user experience.
+- The project was inspired by a conversation with my mother, Sylvia McGlinchey, the administrator at the real CPI Ltd.